Rhialto/PET_MEGA65/README.md

 - Uses the MiSTer2MEGA65 framework version 2.0.1
 - Made the presence of the disk drive optional
-- Added 8250 disk drive type (when switching, go via "disabled" as an intermediate step).
+- Added 8250 disk drive type.
+- When switching, go via "disabled" as an intermediate step.
-  You can use `.D80` (533 248 bytes) and `.D82` (1 066 496 bytes) disk images for the 8250.
+- You can use `.D80` (533 248 bytes) and `.D82` (1 066 496 bytes) disk images for the 8250.
   When using a D80 disk image, the first disk access will result in an error.
 This is normal behaviour of the 8250 drive.
+- Use the correct disk image for the disk unit type.

 v0.00011
 --------